brian-penguin/packrat/blog/002_packrat_layout.md

 ```
 $ npx tailwindcss init
 ```
-This creates a new config file for use with the tailwindcss cli tool which should look like this.
+This creates a new config file called `./tailwind.config.js` for configuring the tailwindcss cli tool.
+The default config should look like this:
 ```
 module.exports = {
   purge: []